apollo

 Disease/Condition Glossary

-Cough: Coughing is the body’s way of clearing irritants (like allergens, mucus or smoke) from airways and preventing infection.
+Cough: Coughing is the body’s way of clearing irritants (such as allergens, mucus, or smoke) from the airways and preventing infection.
 Coughs may be dry or productive.
 A productive cough (wet cough) brings up sputum (phlegm, mucus and other matter) from the lungs.
-Cough is commonly caused as a response to allergy or viral infection, but coughing up mucus is possibly an infection in the respiratory tract.
+Cough is commonly caused by an allergy or a viral infection, but coughing up mucus may be a sign of a respiratory tract infection.
 If you are coughing thick, solid white mucus, you may have a bacterial infection in the airways.
-If the mucus is clear or light-coloured, if you have allergies or minor infections in the respiratory tract, and if yellow or green mucus indicates a respiratory infection.
+If the mucus is clear or light-coloured, if you have allergies or minor infections in the respiratory tract, or if yellow or green mucus indicates a respiratory infection.

 FAQs

 Chlorpheniramine+dextromethorphan contains Chlorpheniramine and Dextromethorphan.
-Chlorpheniramine is an antihistamine (anti-allergic drug) that works by blocking the action of histamine, a substance responsible for causing allergic reactions.
-It helps to provide relief from symptoms of allergy such as sneezing, running nose, watery eyes, itching, swelling, and congestion or stiffness.
-Dextromethorphan is a cough suppressant that works by blocking the transmission of nerve signals from cough centre in the brain to the muscles that produce cough.
+Chlorpheniramine is an antihistamine (anti-allergic drug) that works by blocking the action of histamine, a substance that triggers allergic reactions.
+It helps relieve allergy symptoms such as sneezing, runny nose, watery eyes, itching, swelling, congestion or stiffness.
+Dextromethorphan is a cough suppressant that works by blocking the transmission of nerve signals from the cough centre in the brain to the muscles that produce cough.
 Thus, decreases the urge to cough.

 No, you are not recommended to consume alcohol with Chlorpheniramine+dextromethorphan as it may increase drowsiness.
 However, please consult a doctor before consuming alcohol with Chlorpheniramine+dextromethorphan.